$2.2 trillion HEROES Act would provide second round of stimulus checks

 Restoring the supplementary $600 in weekly federal jobless benefits would provide a critical income boost, "particularly for recipients in states where unemployment compensation is capped at sub-poverty-levels," said Rebecca Dixon, executive director of the National Employment Law Project, by email.

+While the odds of passing the bill remain long, negotiations are ongoing.
+House Speaker Nancy Pelosi and Treasury Secretary Steven Mnuchin spoke on Monday for an hour and plan to discuss the bill again on Tuesday, Pelosi's chief of staff tweeted.
+Continued negotiations between Democrats and Mnuchin could suggest the bill is gaining traction, Heights Securities analysts said last week.

-Still, the odds of passing the bill remain long.
-House Speaker Nancy Pelosi told reporters on Thursday that Democrats and the Trump administration were still far apart on issues including funding for state and local governments.
+Last week, Pelosi had told reporters that Democrats and the Trump administration were still far apart on issues including funding for state and local governments.
 There is "a stark difference not just of dollars, but of values," she added.

-A push to send the bill to a vote this week would have little chance of success, with Heights Securities analysts giving it only a small chance of providing stimulus relief before the November 3 presidential election.
-But continued negotiations between Democrats and Mnuchin could suggest the bill is gaining traction, the analysts noted.

-The House is likely to vote on the relief bill on Thursday, signalling that the prospects for a deal between Democrats and the White House could be fading.
-Even if the bill fails to progress, however, the legislation could become the basis for another stimulus round if Democratic presidential nominee Joe Biden wins the White House and Democrats gain control of the Senate.
+The House passed the relief bill on Thursday, although it's unlikely to move forward in its current form through the Republican-led Senate.
+Senate Majority Leader Mitch McConnell has indicated that he would not support any legislation that costs more than $2 trillion.

+President Donald Trump has signaled his support for another relief bill.
+While being treated for COVID-19 at Walter Reed Medical Center in Washington, D.C., he tweeted on Saturday that the nation "needs stimulus."

 Who would get a stimulus check?